Homemade Biscuits the Old-Fashioned Way

 - Preheat – Preheat oven to 425° F.

-- Mix Dry Ingredients – To a large mixing bowl add flour, baking powder, and salt.
+- Mix Dry Ingredients – To a large mixing bowl, add flour, baking powder, and salt.
 Stir to combine.

 - Optional – Top with optional butter for browning.